 We conduct a say-on-pay vote each year at the annual shareholder meeting.
-This say-on-pay vote is required by Section 14A of the Securities Exchange Act of 1934 (Exchange Act) and the related rules of the SEC.
-Although the say-on-pay vote is nonbinding, the compensation committee (Committee) considers the voting results as part of its annual evaluation of our executive compensation program.
-The annual frequency was selected by more than 90% of our shareholders who voted on the proposal at our 2017 Annual Meeting of Shareholders.
+This say-on-pay vote is required by Section 14A of the Exchange Act and the related rules of the SEC.
+Although the say-on-pay vote is nonbinding, the compensation committee considers the voting results as part of its annual evaluation of our executive compensation program.
+The annual frequency was selected by more than 98% of our shareholders who voted on the proposal at our 2023 Annual Meeting of Shareholders.

-As discussed in our Compensation Discussion and Analysis beginning on Page 32, the objective of our compensation program is to attract, motivate, reward, develop and retain the executive talent required for our long-term success.
+As discussed in our Compensation Discussion and Analysis beginning on Page 38, the objective of our compensation program is to attract, motivate, reward, develop and retain the executive talent required for our long-term success.
 To achieve this objective, we seek to ensure that compensation is competitive and that there is a direct link between pay and performance.
 To do so, we are guided by the following principles: